Certificate Programs Encompassing the Full Scope of Oral and Maxillofacial Surgery

 Dr. Miloro: nerve regeneration, orthognathic surgery, TMJ surgery, and resident education.

-Dr. Han: orthognathic surgery, TMJ surgery.
+Dr. Han: orthognathic surgery, 3D imaging analysis and surgical planning, TMJ surgery.

 Dr. Callahan: head and neck cancer and reconstruction, maxillofacial trauma.